 It is a common misbelief that once you’ve brought your solution to market, you can sit back, relax, and start counting the revenue.
 Not only should you start marketing your product, you should also work on making it better, based on the initial users’ feedback.

 Constant support and reliability are especially important for fintech products.
 If there is a system breakdown, you risk losing your clients’ trust (and in some cases, the outcome might be even more serious).

 Financial service providers have always been slow to innovate.
 Decades-old organizations need to rethink their operations and rebuild them from the ground up if they want to compete with the industry newcomers.

-As IoT (and, most importantly, the data it provides) is an undeniable advantage in this arms race, we will undoubtedly see more use cases for fintech and IoT integration very soon.
+As IoT (and, most importantly, the data it provides) is an undeniable advantage in this arms race, we will undoubtedly see more Applications for fintech and IoT integration very soon.

 Yet, IoT development is a complex and technically challenging undertaking.
 That is why it is important to have trusted technology professionals by your side.
 Regardless of whether you decide to grow the expertise in-house or hire an outside technology provider, deep domain expertise in IoT, as well as solid understanding of financial technologies, is a must.

 Written by Mariia Aleksandrova, Marketing Manager at Eastern Peak.